SherryKennedy/Big_Data/README.md

 * Submit a summary of your findings and analysis found at the bottom of the level-2 notebook folder [click here](level-2/Amazon_OutDoors_ETL_2.ipynb)

+* Other images in the folder are proof of running the files.

 - - -

 ## Hints and Considerations